urcsc174/course-documentation/syllabus.md

 An introduction to Internet and Web technologies.
 Topics include Internet transport protocols, HTML5 and CSS3, Web page design and Website publishing.
 Emphasis is placed on fundamentals, design concepts and industry standards.
 Additional topics include: web site construction techniques, mobile design issues, and Search Engine Optimization (SEO).
 Programming with JavaScript will be introduced.

-- CRN: **nnnnn**
+- CRN: **36222**
 - Course: **CSC 174**
 - Credits: **4.0**
 - Lecture and Assignment Schedule: **Mondays, Wednesdays, and Fridays** between **June 29** and **August 7, 2020**
+- Format: **Online, mostly asynchronous**
-- Format: **Online** - students must watch recorded lecture videos within 24 hours of them being published and complete assignments within 24 hours of their due date
+  - **LECTURES - async:** Students must watch recorded lecture videos posted online on Mondays, Wednesdays, and Fridays, within 24 hours of them being published (required for grade)
+  - **ASSIGNMENTS - async:** Students must complete assignments posted online on Mondays, Wednesdays, and Fridays, within 24 hours of their due date (required for grade)
+  - **DISCUSSIONS - synchronous:** Online, instructor-lead, real-time discussions will be held on a regular basis (usually Fridays) to reinforce learning; recorded discussions will be made available (attendance *or* viewing of recordings is required for grade)
+  - **COLLABORATION - async:** Students will use "GitHub" - an online code sharing platform to work with other students on team projects (explained on Day 1)
+  - **HELP - async:** Students will use the #help channel in "Slack" - an online communication and collaboration tool (details below) to ask questions and get technical assistance as needed

 ## Course Information

-- All **course documentation** and **course materials** for CSC 174 will be published here: **[docs.csc174.org](http://docs.csc174.org/)**, not in Blackboard.
+- All **announcements** for CSC 174 will be distributed via Slack (details below), *not in Blackboard*
-- All **announcements** for CSC 174 will be distributed via "Slack" - an online communication and collaboration tool, not in Blackboard.
+- All **course documentation** and **course materials** for CSC 174 will be published here: **[docs.csc174.org](http://docs.csc174.org/)** (the website you're looking at now), *not in Blackboard*

-- Students are required to **create a Slack account here**: [ join.slack.com/t/csc174/signup](https://join.slack.com/t/csc174/signup) and then monitor the CSC 174 Slack Workspace here: **[csc174.slack.com](https://csc174.slack.com/)** throughout the semester.
+- Students are required to **create a Slack account here**: **[ join.slack.com/t/csc174/signup](https://join.slack.com/t/csc174/signup)** and then monitor the CSC 174 Slack Workspace here: **[csc174.slack.com](https://csc174.slack.com/)** throughout the semester
   - When registering for an account in Slack, students must use their **rochester.edu** email
   - Suggestion: after you setup your Slack account, instead of using Slack via the website, **install the device software**: [slack.com/downloads](https://slack.com/downloads)
+- Students are required to use **Blackboard** to submit assignments and check their in-progress grades throughout the semester

 ## Instructor Information